Shawfield Stadium: Demise and closure

 It was the last remaining licensed track in Scotland until its closure in 2020.
 The venue then remained unused for two years following the COVID-19 pandemic.
 In October 2022 the owner Billy King died of a suspected heart attack.
 Following his death, no further plans to reopen the stadium were announced.
 It had previously been reported that the owners were considering redevelopment of the site for housing, pending the results of an environmental report investigating potential land contamination.

-In October 2023, plans were unveiled for the redevelopment of the site, involving the demolition of the stadium and its replacement with a mixed use development including housing and retail.